Point of Sale

 Your notebook should now be brimming with ideas for how to reduce food waste in restaurants – and how to put them into practice ASAP.
 After all, cutting down on food waste can help boost your bottom line by decreasing operating costs by up to 30%.
 That’s welcome news to any restaurateur, especially in the age of COVID-19 when budgets are tight.

-But, this isn’t all about dollars and cents.
+But, this isn’t all about reducing operating costs.
 As you’ve learned, decreasing food waste is also good for the environment.
 This is a strong selling point for eco-conscious customers, especially those in the millennial age group.
 According to The National Restaurant Association, 58% of millennials gravitate toward restaurants that source sustainable food.

 And lastly, one of the biggest benefits of reducing food waste is that you can help people in your community who are struggling with food insecurity.
 Need we say more?

 We’ve covered different types of restaurant food waste, 16 restaurant waste management tips, and the benefits of reducing food waste in your restaurant.
 If you’re ready to put everything you’ve learned into practice, be sure you have a POS system and inventory management system that can support you.
 Find out how TouchBistro’s restaurant POS system can help.

 Katherine is the Content Marketing Manager at TouchBistro, where she writes about trending topics in food and restaurants.
 The opposite of a picky eater, she’ll try (almost) anything at least once.
 Whether it’s chowing down on camel burgers in Morocco or snacking on octopus dumplings in Japan, she’s always up for new food experiences.

 By Jackie Prange